neonmodder123/spacewar-pmos-dualboot/README.md

-## Dualboot test with postmarketOS and Android for the Nothing Phone 1 (Spacewar) :)
+## Attempt to dualboot postmarketOS and Android for the Nothing Phone 1 (Spacewar) :)

 ### How to install ?